 Both options are identical in functionality, but you will need to contact our support team to organise a self-hosted solution.

 As well as using the application console to generate and view diagrams, Hava has a fully featured API that allows you to programmatically add and remove data sources, projects and diagrams.

 We recommend requesting a one on one demo with our sales team if you would like to see Hava in action and explore the self-hosted option.

-You can contact us via email@example.com or jump into a free trial here:
+You can contact us via firstname.lastname@example.org or learn more here: